SwiftUI On All Devices

 Take advantage of the big screen

-On iOS, when using both a navigation controller and tab controller, the tab controller is the top level and a navigation controller may be used in one or more tabs, so that when you navigate deeper the tab bar is still visible
+On iOS, when using both a navigation controller and tab controller, the tab controller is at the top level and a navigation controller may be used in one or more tabs, so that when you navigate deeper the tab bar is still visible

 macOS: